GolaraRFI/OCR/README.md

 Preprocessing numbers:

   - In this part the information which are numbers are analized.
-  - Numbers are analized one by one and zeros and ones are recognized by image processing.
+  - Numbers are analized one by one (zeros and ones are recognized by image processing).
   - Slashs are deleted and numbers between them analized.

 TEST: